 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

-The ’Hello World’ post will be removed, but not permanently deleted.
+The post will be removed, but not permanently deleted.

-To learn how to permanently delete the post, see this tutorial:
+To learn how to permanently delete posts in WordPress, see this tutorial:

-After deleting the sample post, the next step is to delete the sample WordPress page.
+After deleting the sample WordPress post, the next step is to delete the sample WordPress page.

-Cleaning Up WordPress – Deleting The Sample Page
+Cleaning Up WordPress – How To Delete The Sample Page

-A sample WordPress page is added to your new installation …
+A sample WordPress page is added to new installations …

 (WordPress Sample Page)

-Unless deleted, this sample will continue to display on your website, even if you decide to change your WordPress theme
+Unless removed, this sample will continue to display on your website, even if you decide to change your WordPress theme …

-(The WordPress Sample Page will stay on your site even if you change WordPress themes unless deleted.)
+(The WordPress Sample Page remains on your site even if you change WordPress themes unless deleted.)

 As you will be adding real pages to your site shortly, let’s just simply delete this sample page.

-To delete the sample page, go to your Admin menu and click on Pages > All Pages
+To delete the sample WordPress page, go to your Admin menu and click on Pages > All Pages …

 (WordPress Pages – Trash)